simonlewin/nc-fun-promises-playground/README.md

 ### 4. use inquirer and axios to get a single pokemon

-Use `inquirer` to ask for a number that will represent the pokemon id, and then use axios to make a GET request to `https://pokeapi.co/api/v2/pokemon/:id` to get info about the pokemon with that id.
+In `4-get-single-pokemon.js`, use `inquirer` to ask the user for a number that will represent the pokemon id, and then use axios to make a GET request to `https://pokeapi.co/api/v2/pokemon/:id` to get info about the pokemon with that id.

 - log the name of the pokemon with that id
 - use a single `catch` method to handle if the axios request gives back a 404 - in this case, log a user friendly error saying that the pokemon does not exist.